VisitRome.com

 Pantheon

-The Pantheon, standing majestically in Piazza della Rotonda, is Rome’s best-preserved ancient monument.
-Originally built in 126 AD as a temple to all the gods and later consecrated as a church, its soaring brick-faced concrete dome—with its iconic central oculus—remains an engineering marvel.
-Surrounded by lively cafes and framed by granite Corinthian columns, the Pantheon seamlessly blends millennia of history with the rhythms of modern Roman life.
+The Pantheon stands in Piazza della Rotonda as Rome’s best-preserved ancient monument.
+Built in 126 AD as a temple to all the gods and later consecrated as a church, its soaring brick-faced concrete dome features a central oculus and showcases remarkable engineering.
+Surrounded by cafes and framed by granite Corinthian columns, the Pantheon connects centuries of history with modern Roman life.

 Character & Atmosphere

 The Pantheon, standing majestically in Piazza della Rotonda, is Rome’s best-preserved ancient monument.
-Originally built in 126 AD as a temple to all the gods and later consecrated as a church, its soaring brick-faced concrete dome—with its iconic central oculus—remains an engineering marvel.
-Surrounded by lively cafes and framed by granite Corinthian columns, the Pantheon seamlessly blends millennia of history with the rhythms of modern Roman life.
+Originally built in 126 AD as a temple to all the gods and later consecrated as a church, its soaring brick-faced concrete dome—with its central oculus—remains an engineering marvel.
+Surrounded by lively cafes and framed by granite Corinthian columns, the Pantheon connects millennia of history with the rhythms of modern Roman life.

 Character & Atmosphere

 The Pantheon, standing majestically in Piazza della Rotonda, is Rome’s best-preserved ancient monument.
-Originally built in 126 AD as a temple to all the gods and later consecrated as a church, its soaring brick-faced concrete dome—with its iconic central oculus—remains an engineering marvel.
-Surrounded by lively cafes and framed by granite Corinthian columns, the Pantheon seamlessly blends millennia of history with the rhythms of modern Roman life.
+Originally built in 126 AD as a temple to all the gods and later consecrated as a church, its soaring brick-faced concrete dome—with its central oculus—remains an engineering marvel.
+Surrounded by lively cafes and framed by granite Corinthian columns, the Pantheon connects millennia of history with the rhythms of modern Roman life.

 Plan Your Visit